sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-22.md

 (search-for-primes 10000000000 10000000090)
 ```

-The current hardware are pretty fast and I extended the range of number to test:
+The funcion `current-inexact-milliseconds` provide data in the microseconds scale, but our current hardware are pretty fast and this is not precise enough.
+I extended the code for computing the time of 1000 runs.

-Initial results where very noisy

-time averaged for 1000 runs.

-Variability is still high.
 ### DrRacket has high variability

-Not so much for Chicken Scheme (compiled or not)
+The initial test where done with DrRacket:

 | log(prime) | prime          | time (µs) |
 | ---------- | -------------- | --------- |